codemato/travelease/README.md

 ## Configuration

-The TravelEase Travel Assistant can be configured using environment variables.
+The Voyage Travel Assistant can be configured using environment variables.
 Create a `.env` file in the root directory and add the following variables:

 - `API_MODE`: The API mode to use (huggingface, bedrock, or native_claude).
 - `AWS_REGION`: The AWS region for the Bedrock client.